medicationforall/dollhouse/README.md

 ### Cons
 * Tedious, the project itself was 500+ lines of code just for the dollhouse itself.
-* The re-usable api was expanded out as the model was being created.
+* The re-usable api was expanded out as the model was being created, which slowed down development.
-* If there are bugs in your logic tracking them down can be arduous, the generated models does not necessarily lend themselves well to unit tests.
+* If there are bugs in your logic tracking them down can be arduous, the generated models do not lend themselves well to unit tests.

+---

-### In the beginning
+### In The Beginning
 The initial outline of the project.
 ![](doc_image/04.png)<br />
 The front is too boring